openebs/openebs/k8s/demo/crunchy-postgres/README.md

 ### Step-2: Verify Cluster Replication Status on Crunchy-Postgres Cluster

-Identify the IP address of the primary (pgset-0) pod or the service (pgset-primary) and execute the following
+Identify the IP Address of the primary (pgset-0) pod or the service (pgset-primary) and execute the following
 query:

 ```